poissonconsulting/readwritesqlite/README.md

   - logs
       - the date time
       - system user
-      - number of rows deleted, or inserted by table
+      - table creation and data insertion or deletion
   - provides informative error messages if
       - columns are missing (extra columns are silently ignored and the remaining columns correctly ordered)